JawsomeJess/broken-hashserve/README.md

 A postman collection has also been included as extra.
 Postman can be downloaded from https://www.postman.com/downloads/ Once Postman is downloaded you can import this collection by going to import > file.
+Once the collection is imported you can click on the arrow next to the collection and select run.
 Postman does not allow for multiple connections to run in parallel so this collection does not cover all the test cases.